camunda/camunda-docs-manual/content/user-guide/security.md

 It is strongly recommended to configure SSL / HTTPS when deploying the Camunda REST APIs or web applications.
 This can be achieved by configuring HTTPS either on the web server itself or through a reverse proxy.
 Please consult the manual of your web server or reverse proxy for details.

+#### Session timeout

+Setting up the session timeout of the web applications is web server specific.
+Please consult the manual of your web server for details.
+You can find how to configure session timeout on tomcat [here](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).

+#### Cookies domain

+The cookie domain values are configured in web server-specific configuration.
+If you want to set such kind of cookies please consult the manual of your web server for details.

+#### Maximum POST size in server (REST API)

+Restriction of the maximum size in bytes of the POST is specific to your web server.
+Please consult the manual of your web server for details, e.g. for Tomcat server, check this [documentation page](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#SSL_Support_-_BIO,_NIO_and_NIO2).